How to choose the best ironing board

 Try to check the weight of the board before buying.
 The lighter it is, the easier it will be to fold up and down, and stow away.

 On average, a good basic board should cost around £30, but this figure will rise with more advanced features and accessories.
 A child lock, a heat-resistant iron rest, multiple adjustable heights, and non-slip feet will all add to the price.
 See our list below to determine which features you need.

-Most ironing boards come with a rest for your iron as standard - the metal section at the wide end of the board that is used for holding the iron while you’re not using it.
+An iron rest is the metal section at the wide end of the board that is used for holding the iron when you’re not using it.

 Some boards are now fitted with child locks, which will stop your board collapsing unintentionally and keep it closed when you're moving it around.